Loading...

 Portion Control

-Start by reducing the portion size of vada and idli that you consume.
-Smaller portions mean less carbohydrate intake, which can help manage blood sugar levels.
+Reduce the portion size of the English vada and idli to minimize carbohydrate intake, which can help in managing blood sugar levels.

-Include a source of protein in your meal, such as a small serving of cottage cheese or lentils.
-Protein can slow down the absorption of carbohydrates.
+Include a source of protein such as tofu, paneer, or a boiled egg alongside your meal.
+Protein can slow down the absorption of carbohydrates and prevent spikes in blood sugar.

-Pair your meal with high-fiber vegetables like spinach, broccoli, or okra.
-Fiber can help slow the absorption of sugar into the bloodstream.
+Add a side of fiber-rich non-starchy vegetables like spinach, broccoli, or bell peppers.
+Fiber can help slow down the absorption of sugar.

 Stay Hydrated

-Try to eat these foods earlier in the day when your insulin sensitivity may be higher, and your body can better manage blood sugar spikes.
+Try to consume these foods earlier in the day when your body is more efficient at metabolizing carbohydrates.

 healthspan-mbl